English ship Dainty (1588)

 Dainty was an English race-built galleon that began to be built in 1588.
 The original name was Repentance, but this was soon changed.
-She participated in some naval engagements in the Anglo-Spanish War (1585–1604).
-In 1593 she sailed from England under Richard Hawkins to navigate the Pacific Ocean and circumnavigate the world, but was captured the following year by the Spaniards when she was sailing off the coast of what is now Ecuador.
-She was commissioned by the Spaniards as Nuestra Señora de la Visitación (or Visitación), serving in the South Pacific for several years.
+It participated in some naval engagements in the Anglo-Spanish War (1585–1604).
+In 1593 it sailed from England under Richard Hawkins to navigate the Pacific Ocean and circumnavigate the world, but was captured the following year by the Spaniards when it was sailing off the coast of what is now Ecuador.
+It was commissioned by the Spaniards as Nuestra Señora de la Visitación (or Visitación), serving in the South Pacific for several years.
+She was also known informally by her nickname, La Inglesa.